billmei/movie-info/README.md

 # Movie Info
-Find info on movies.
-[Click here](http://ga-movie-info.herokuapp.com/) for the demo.
+Find info on movies. **[Click here](http://ga-movie-info.herokuapp.com/) for the demo**.
 Built on Flask, Angular.js, Bootstrap, and jQuery.
+[Here is a diagram](https://docs.google.com/drawings/d/146xaqXPqNgaNZRwv9V2uxdQjtM3Uo4iHrLg7-DirJMU) of the software architecture.

 ## Features
 - Uses a Python backend to cache results from OMDb so that we don't need to keep fetching data from a third party API.
 Not only does this improve performance, but the backend also has routes so that the user can hotlink directly to a result once they have seen it.
 For example, navigating to [http://ga-movie-info.herokuapp.com**/movie/tt0110912/**](http://ga-movie-info.herokuapp.com/movie/tt0110912) takes you directly to a cached results page that doesn't reply on external API calls.